 Neck and Back

 Your back may be hurting for many reasons.
-Sitting too long, missing a step, or lifting a heavy object can twist your back muscles and cause a back spasm.
+Sitting too long, missing a step, or lifting a heavy object can twist your muscles and take a toll on your back.
 Eight out of ten people experience spinal pain at some point in their lives.

 The good news is that 95 percent of the time, back pain will improve without medical treatment.
 But if your pain is severe, persistent and limiting, it’s in your best interest to see a physician and check it out.

-If you would like to see Bone & Joint’s orthopaedic specialists for a diagnosis, request an appointment or call 800.445.6442.
+If you would like to see a Bone & Joint’s orthopaedic specialist a for diagnosis, request an appointment or call 800.445.6442.

 Is extra weight hurting your back?